TIBHannover/lc-open-refine/_episodes/04-faceting-and-filtering.md

 - "Facets provide a bird's-eye view onto a dataset and its column contents"
 - "Filters nose-dive you into the frog's perspective to investigate details"
 - "You can use facets and filters work with a subset of data in OpenRefine"
-- "You can easily correct common data issues from a facet"
+- "You can easily correct obvious data inconsistencies from a facet"
 ---

 ## Facets